Free quotients of fundamental groups of smooth quasi-projective varieties: Preface

-The conditions on the sets $\Delta$ we use are as follows.
-Let $\Eff(V) \subset \NS(V)$ denote the effective cone of $V$ (cf. \cite{laz}).
-We call a subset $\Delta \subset \Eff(V)$ {\it saturated} if $D \in \Delta$ and divisors $C$ and $D-C$ are both in $\Eff(V)$ implies $C$ and $D-C$ are both $\Delta$.
-This condition assures that if an ``allowed'' (i.e. from $\Delta)$ class in $\NS(V)$ is represented by a reducible curve its irreducible components are allowed as well.
+This condition assures that if an ``allowed'' (i.e. from $\Delta)$ class in $\NS(V)$ is represented by a reducible or non-reduced curve, then its irreducible and reduced components are allowed as well.
 Other conditions of being saturated may lead to different implications on the ranks of free quotients.
 We work with finite saturated sets.
 Note that a minimal saturated subset containing a finite set is finite (cf. Lemma \ref{finite}).

-Below we consider curves $\D$ on smooth surfaces up to the following equivalence relation: two curves $\D',\D''$ are equivalent if there is equi-singular deformation of $\D'$ into $\D''$.
+Since we are interested in $\pi_1(V\setminus \D)$, we consider curves $\D$ on smooth surfaces up to the following equivalence relation: two curves $\D',\D''$ are equivalent if there is a topologically equisingular deformation of $\D'$ into $\D''$.
 Such deformations do not alter the fundamental groups of the complements and all the finiteness statements are made for such equivalence classes.

-We also say that a curve $\D$ is composed of a pencil in a linear system $H^0(V,{\cal O}(D))$ if there is a partition of irreducible components of $\D$ into groups such that union of irreducible components in each group is one of the curves in the pencil.
+We also say that a curve $\D$ is composed of curves of a pencil \footnote{In footnote \cite{zar}, p.214, Zariski describes such a curve as ``a curve made up of curves belonging to one and the same pencil''.} in a linear system $H^0(V,{\cal O}(D))$ if there is a partition of irreducible components of $\D$ into groups such that the union, possibly with multiplicities, of irreducible components in each group is one of the curves in the pencil.